jnrivra/EZO_PRS/README.md

 | SDA     | SDA (GPIO21) |
 | SCL     | SCL (GPIO22) |

+## Real-world Example

+For a more comprehensive example including additional features like sensor calibration, status monitoring, and unit switching, see the `example.yaml` file in this repository.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.